 Now, what does that mean?
 It basically means that water is unbelievably stable.
 One of the strongest companies in the water industry, probably the largest worldwide, is called Veolia.
-It was launched in the time of Louis the 14th in the early 1600's, so it's a long-term business, it is recession proof and of course, people are starting to be concerned about recession.
+It was launched in the time of Napoleon the Third in the mid 1800s, so it's a long-term business, it is recession proof and of course, people are starting to be concerned about recession.
 Also, water has increasing scarcity.
 Here's the thing, we have so much water in the world and yet a tiny percentage is fresh and an even smaller percentage is actually clean.
 So, that's what we're talking about and we'll be pursuing this theme in the weeks to come.

 Couple important notices, some housekeeping as usual.
 Safe Harbor statement.
 Anything I say in this presentation is essentially a prediction that may differ from what actually ends up happening.
 I do my best to tell you what's really coming down the pike and really happening, but that is something that all public companies have to let you know.

 The other thing is that we are operating under an exemption that allows us to publicly advertise our offerings and therefore we have to disclaim that you must be an accredited investor for these.
 Also, that this is not registered with the Securities Exchange Commission, and finally that there is risk.
 So, we try our best to reduce risk, but we can't tell you that there's no risk.
 Of course, there is.